ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 ### Aggregate Logic Block

 Aggregate logic blocks perform a (variadic) aggregation operation with their inputs and output the result if the sum of the inputs isn't 0.
 They have a display which shows the currently selected operation.
+Note: due to a bug, when the function isn't sum, under certain conditions, the output can be updated instantly without the normal signal propagation delay.

 Its settings are shown in figure \ref{fig:AggregateBlock} and are as follows: